Jake Silver (he/him/his)

 BA in Philosophy, St. Mary’s College

-Middle school memory: I tended to be pretty serious and uncomfortable with the prospect of making mistakes.
-Then, I had this teacher who encouraged us to write on the walls, examine found objects on the side of the road, and speak our poetry out loud.
-She taught me to keep finding ways to play.
-That really opened things up for me.
+Middle school memory: At age 13, I tended to be pretty serious and uncomfortable with making mistakes.
+In 7th grade, had a teacher who encouraged us to write on the walls, examine found objects on the side of the road, and speak our poetry out loud.
+She taught me to keep finding ways to play, and that really opened the world up for me.

 Heather Dawes (she/her/hers)